MarcoFratta/AuctiOn/packages/docs/docs/report/self-assessment/tests.md

 - **MongoDB Memory Server**: In-memory MongoDB server for testing
 - **Redis Memory Server**: In-memory Redis server for testing
 - **Cypress**: End-to-end testing framework

-## Continuous Integration

-All tests are automatically run as part of the CI/CD pipeline to ensure code quality and prevent regressions.